 N.B.
-This exception from having to obtain full verification documentation is subject to the overriding statutory obligation to carry out verification in any case where the real estate firm suspects that a transaction involves the proceeds of criminal conduct or is destined for financing terrorist activities.
+This exception from having to obtain full verification documentation is subject to the overriding statutory obligation22 to carry out verification in any case where the law firm suspects that a transaction involves the proceeds of criminal conduct or is destined for financing terrorist activities.